miferroudjene/RACF/README.md

 > RACF is a set of collaborative filtering approaches for solving the problem of predicting the Next Basket Recommendation.

+## Quick Start :
+You can start playing with this implementation either by downloading the provided Jupyter Notebook "__*RecencyAwareCF.ipynb*__" or by __*CLI*__ by cloning this repository.

-## Directory structure
+### Directory structure
 After cloning this git repository it would be strutured following this schema :
 * NextBasketRecomSys
   * |-- src
   * |--|-- main.py